-Working alongside module convenor Dr Christopher Phillips, students will be provided with the opportunity to examine how soldiers, artists, photographers, journalists, film makers, politicians and others have sought to capture, harness, and utilise the British Army’s experiences of warfare from c.
+This website is the home for research undertaken by undergraduate students enrolled on the module IQ2/30920 in the Department of International Politics at Aberystwyth University.
+This module commenced in September 2021, and challenged students to conduct original research into the history, composition, engagements or politics of the British Army since the Victorian era.
+Working alongside module convenor Dr Christopher Phillips, students were provided with the opportunity to examine how soldiers, artists, photographers, journalists, film makers, politicians and others have sought to capture, harness, and utilise the British Army’s experiences of warfare from c.
 1850 to the present day.
-The culmination of their research, undertaken between September 2021 and January 2022, will be the production of a 3,000-word web page to be hosted on this site.
+The culmination of their research, undertaken between September 2021 and January 2022, was the production of a 3,000-word web page to be hosted on this site.

-Upon completion of this module, students will have acquired the ability to identify and evaluate original documents, to synthesize primary and secondary materials, to conduct and manage a self-directed research project, and to present the findings of their research online in an accessible and scholarly manner.
+Upon completion of this module, students have acquired the ability to identify and evaluate original documents, to synthesize primary and secondary materials, to conduct and manage a self-directed research project, and to present the findings of their research online in an accessible and scholarly manner.

 This module is running for a second time from September 2023, and the fruits of the research undertaken by a new generation of students will be available to view in early 2024.